 When it comes to officiant attire, clear communication with the couple is vital.
 While they may initially say, "Wear whatever you want," remember that your presence will be captured in some of the most important photos of their lives.
 Help alleviate their decision fatigue by presenting them with options (examples below) and asking for their preferences.

-What to Wear When Officiating a Formal, Traditional Wedding?
+What to Wear to Officiate a Formal, Traditional Wedding?

 - Classic black or navy suit with a crisp white shirt and a coordinated tie or bowtie.